Perineal Massage for Childbirth: Facts, Benefits, and How to Do It

 Personalizing Your Approach to Perineal Massage

-• Adjust Pressure and Duration: Start gently, and gradually increase pressure and duration based on your comfort level.
+• Adjust Pressure and Duration: Start gently and gradually increase pressure and session length as you get more comfortable.

 Frequently Asked Questions